 For the trek, you will have to reach Mattupetty from Munnar.
 After reaching Mattupetty, you need to go to the base camp where you will find jeeps to Rhodo valley.
 Upon reaching Rhodo valley, you will get down from the jeep and start the trek to the Summit.
 Rhodo valley got its name from the Rhododendron trees that are present in abundance there.

-The best time to trek Meesapulimala (or any other place in Western or Eastern Ghats) is from October to mid March.
-During monsoons, rains are too heavy for a trek and during summers, scorching sun stops any activity.
+The best time to trek Meesapulimala (or any other place in Western or Eastern Ghats) is from October to mid-March.
+During monsoons, rains are too heavy for a trek, and during summers, the scorching sun stops any activity.

-Entry ticket is just Rs.6 for above 5 year olds.
+Entry ticket is just Rs.6 for above 5-year-olds.
 There are no charges for children below 5 years of age.
-There are separate charges for camera, Rs 10 for taking still photos and Rs 50 for videography.
+There are separate charges for the camera, Rs 10 for taking still photos and Rs 50 for videography.
 Visiting time is 9 am to 6 pm.

 There is a telescope house at the top which attracts a lot of visitors.
-You will get to see the panaromic view of Ooty and nearby mountains from the top.
+You will get to see the panoramic view of Ooty and nearby mountains from the top.

-Kolaribetta peak is the second highest peak in Nilgiri hills.
+Kolaribetta peak is the second-highest peak in the Nilgiri hills.
 The peak has an elevation of 2,630 meters (8,629 ft).
-Located in Mukurthi National Park, the peak lies very close to Kerala-Tamil Nadu border.
+Located in Mukurthi National Park, the peak lies very close to the Kerala-Tamil Nadu border.

-Vandaravu peak has an elevation of 2,553 metres (8,376 ft).
+Vandaravu peak has an elevation of 2,553 meters (8,376 ft).
 It is located in Palani hills, another subrange of Western Ghats.

-Kattumala peak is located in Eravikulum National Park close to Anamudi.
+Kattumala peak is located in Eravikulam National Park close to Anamudi.
 The peak has an elevation of 2,552 meters(8373 ft).

 The best part about the high peaks of South India is that most of these peaks are easily scalable (given you have permission).
-These peaks and trails around them offer breathtaking views.
 The misty mountains of South India host a wide variety of flora and fauna.
-Everytime you visit these mountains, you see something that you’ll remember for a long time.
-Also, most of these peaks are located close to famous hill station of Ooty, Munnar or Kodaikanal.
+Every time you visit these mountains, you see something that you’ll remember for a long time.
+Also, most of these peaks are located close to the famous hill station of Ooty, Munnar, or Kodaikanal.

 Before you click away, lets learn some interesting facts.

-- Western Ghats is a UNESCO world heritage site.
+- Western Ghats are a UNESCO world heritage site.
 This incredible mountain range is one of the oldest mountain ranges in India.
-It is much more older than the himalayas.
+It is much older than the Himalayas.

-- Western Ghats are one of the very few biological diversity hotspots in the world.
+- The Western Ghats are one of the very few biological diversity hotspots in the world.

 - The Nilgiri biosphere reserve where the Mukurthi National Park is located was the first biosphere reserve that was established in India.
 It was established in 1986.

 - Trekking in the Western Ghats may provide you with an opportunity to see the Nilgiri Tahr, a species endemic to Nilgiri hills and other ranges of South India.
-Nilgiri Tahr are threatened species with only a few thousand left in the world.
+Nilgiri Tahr is a threatened species with only a few thousand indivisuals left in the world.

 - The highest point in the Eastern Ghats is Jindhagada Peak which has an elevation of 1,690 meters.

-- Mullayana Giri is the highest peak in karnataka.
-It has an elevation of 1,929 metres.
+- Mullayana Giri is the highest peak in Karnataka.
+It has an elevation of 1,929 meters.
 There is a small temple located at the summit dedicated to sage Mullappaa Swamy.